 Some blog entries are related to flying and photography (two hobbies of his) and some are in German language.
 A range of categorized RSS feeds make it easy for you to tailor Jörg’s vast amount of content to your needs.

-c0t0d0s0.org is home to the popular Less Known Solaris Features tutorials.
+c0t0d0s0.org is home to the popular Less Known Solaris Features (no link, page no longer exists) tutorials.

 Alexa Ranking (prefetch.net): 253,332.

 Blog O’ Matty is a Unix technology blog by Ryan Matteson, based in Austin, Texas with lots of solutions to problems, howtos, technology reviews, and step-by-step guides on how to debug various issues, related to Linux, FreeBSD, OpenBSD and of course Solaris and OpenSolaris.
 There’s a lot of useful Solaris and OpenSolaris related content here, so I chose to include this blog in the list despite it really being a more general Unix technology blog.